JeffJongyoon/CIti-Bike-in-NYC/README.md

 	+ _header.html_ contains the stylesheet of our font--[Open Sans](https://fonts.google.com/specimen/Open+Sans) and the [GitHub icon](https://github.com/tholman/github-corners) in the upper-right corner.
 	+ _footer.html_ contains the codes for creating the [footer](https://holtzy.github.io/Pimp-my-rmd/#footer_and_header)
 	+ _style.css_ contains the stylesheet
-+ _/r_ folder stores the codes for collecting data.
-The raw data is stored under _/data/raw_ folder and the processed data is stored under _/data/tidy_.
-+ _/NBA_15years_ stores the codes for creating the shiny app.
-The link to our shiny app is https://cy2507.shinyapps.io/NBA_15years/.
-+ _/image_ folder contains report-decorative images and the screen shots of our shiny app.